Artem-Kravets/Introdution-to-Python/README.md

 # Introdution-to-Python

 Hello!
-You need to create .env file with your API_KEY and you need to create folders data/stocks for data storage.
+You need to create .env file with your API_KEY and you need to create folders data/stocks for data storage in your Python project.